tensorflow/io/README.md

 In the above [MNIST](http://yann.lecun.com/exdb/mnist/) example, the URL's to access the dataset files are passed directly to the `tfio.IODataset.from_mnist` API call.
-This is due to the inherent support that `tensorflow-io` provides for the `HTTP` file system, thus eliminating the need for downloading and saving datasets to a local directory.
+This is due to the inherent support that `tensorflow-io` provides for the `HTTP` file system, thus eliminating the need for downloading and saving datasets on a local directory.

-NOTE: Since `tensorflow-io` is able to detect and uncompress automatically for MNIST dataset if needed, we can pass the URL's for the compressed files (gzip) as is.
+NOTE: Since `tensorflow-io` is able to detect and uncompress the MNIST dataset automatically if needed, we can pass the URL's for the compressed files (gzip) to the API call as is.

 Please check the official [documentation](https://www.tensorflow.org/io) for more detailed and interesting usages of the package.